Coffee Grinder Test – 5 Excellent Variants

 Last but not least, buy a grinder according to your needs.

-If you always make plunger coffee or filter coffee, there is no reason to buy a grinder that can grind for espresso.
+If you always make French Press coffee or filter coffee, there is no reason to buy a grinder that can grind for espresso.

 Bosch coffee grinder